 The whole Q2 line up gets Bluetooth phone and streaming, voice control, dual zone climate control, Audi’s MMI Navigation with a seven inch infotainment screen, front and rear parking sensors (including a rear view camera) and PreSense City (Audi’s name for full autonomous emergency braking).

-Audi offers the Q2 with both a 2.0-litre diesel and a 2.0-litre turbocharged petrol.
+Audi offers the Q2 with both a 2.0-liter diesel and a 2.0-liter turbocharged petrol.
 And later on there will be an SQ2 with an even higher powered 2.0-litre petrol four.

 The Q2 1.4 TFSI only comes in front wheel drive, so you don’t have to worry about using extra fuel to occasionally run the rear wheels, meaning it’s quite frugal.